 I actually adapted Dorie Greenspan’s recipe for Perfect Party Cake to make this colorful treat.
 I also used (gasp) a white frosting that uses shortening instead of butter.
 It’s actually a delicious frosting, but if you can’t get past the shortening, you can alway use your favorite white icing or buttercream frosting.
-I used paste food coloring to tint the batters and frosting, and a checkerboard baking set to create the cake.
-However, if you don’t want to buy a pan, Megan shows you how to make a checkerboard cake without it.
+(I’m not kidding, using the shortening made the frosting taste amazing and super smooth!)

 1) I made one batch of cake batter and came up a little short.
 So I made another batch and poured the leftover batter into a 9″ square pan and made a square cake.
 I even swirled the different colors to make a marble cake!
 You could make cupcakes out of the rest if you like.
 The instructions below WILL leave you with leftover batter.

 2) You can use any white cake recipe that you want, particularly if you have a favorite.

 3) Important – This is a double batch cake, you might want to split the cake recipe in half and do it in two batches, as it might be too much for the mixer.
 It was fine in my KitchenAid but the bowl was definitely full.
 I wanted to give you a head’s up.